onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I'm a man of my word - joker

 represent or be represented - no important entity will get to not participate
-    there is no alternative - you will be modelled ifmyou're deemed of importance to the collective If you’re important you don’t get to not participate - you will be represented and evaluated and ranked regardless - its inevitable
+    there is no alternative - you will be modelled if you're deemed of importance to the collective there is no alternative - this is the best way to combat corruption - accountability If you’re important you don’t get to not participate - you will be represented and evaluated and ranked regardless - its inevitable
 If you are significant - you will be modelled - represent or be represented - there is no other choice for you - the more you’re causally relevant - the more you will exist as a model of an entity in the distributed theory of mind - causal patterns with behaviour need to be modelled and represented